projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 After ACRN hypervisor gets control from the bootloader, it initializes all physical interrupt-related modules for all the CPUs.
-ACRN hypervisor creates a framework to manage the physical interrupt for hypervisor local devices, pass-thru devices, and IPI between CPUs, as shown in :numref:`hv-interrupt-init`:
+ACRN hypervisor creates a framework to manage the physical interrupt for hypervisor local devices, passthrough devices, and IPI between CPUs, as shown in :numref:`hv-interrupt-init`:

 .. figure:: images/interrupt-image66.png